My blog posts likely contain affiliate links, including for the Amazon Associates program.

 When I first saw Get Him to the Greek, I thought the jabs about plaid and leather jackets being the ‘Seattle wardrobe’ were a joke.
 Then I moved to Seattle and found myself sporting a leather jacket daily!

-A leather jacket is a good choice if you’re a culture vulture and planning to enjoy Seattle’s music scene during your trip.
+A leather light jacket is a good choice if you’re a culture vulture and planning to enjoy Seattle’s music scene during your trip.
 It also makes you look cool, of course!

 Seattle is very environmentally friendly, and this means you can’t just go and find single-use plastics anywhere you want.
 Seattle has banned several of the single-use plastics you might commonly find while traveling – yay, Seattle! ??